Refractory: Uses

 Refractories have multiple useful applications.
 In the metallurgy industry, refractories are used for lining furnaces, kilns, reactors, and other vessels which hold and transport hot media such as metal and slag.
 Refractories have other high temperature applications such as fired heaters, hydrogen reformers, ammonia primary and secondary reformers, cracking furnaces, utility boilers, catalytic cracking units, air heaters, and sulfur furnaces.
+They are used for surfacing flame deflectors in rocket launch structures.

 Classification of refractory materials

 Refractories are classified in multiple ways, based on: